hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Exercise-Getting-Started.md

     - remember the client/fabric transaction timeout, whilst you've the chaicode stopped in the debugger, the timeout is still 'ticking'

-Look at the [Test and Debuging Contracts](./03-Test-And-Debug.md) for more details and information on other languages.
+Look at the [Test and Debugging Contracts](./03-Test-And-Debug.md) for more details and information on other languages.